milg15/milg15.github.io-old-/projects/pearson.md

-## Pearson's correlation diagram for data in mining company in Javasript
+## Pearson's correlation diagram in Javasript

 **Project description:** Using the [d3.js](https://d3js.org/) library I develeped a small javascript program that recives a csv file and allows to select n ammount of materials, calculates their pearson corelation number and then graphs it.
 I only was assigned the logic side of this project.